GDPR Privacy Information Notice

 7.2 We may share membership data with other Scout Groups when a situation arises that necessitates the need:

-- When a young person or Member leaves our Scout Group and joins another
+- When a young person or Member leaves one of our Scout Sections and joins another.

 - In the case of a medical emergency we may share personal data with a third party to protect the vital interests of the data subject.